 Healthcare support occupations (such as home health aides, occupational therapy assistants, and medical transcriptionists) have a median annual wage of $29,960, lower than the median annual wage for all occupations in the economy.

 Athletic trainers specialize in preventing, diagnosing, and treating muscle and bone injuries and illnesses.

-Chiropractors treat patients with health problems of the neuromusculoskeletal system, which includes nerves, bones, muscles, ligaments, and tendons.
-They use spinal adjustments and manipulation, as well as other clinical interventions, to manage patients’ health concerns, such as back and neck pain.
+Chiropractors care for patients with health problems of the neuromusculoskeletal system, which includes nerves, bones, muscles, ligaments, and tendons.
+They use spinal adjustments and manipulation, as well as other clinical interventions, to manage patients' health concerns, such as back and neck pain.